History of CARE International's work in Jordan

 Jordan also has one of the lowest levels of water resource availability per capita in the world.
 As the population doubles over the next two decades, water scarcity will become a greater problem that will challenge farmers to improve food security through environmentally sustainable agricultural practices.

-Our work in Jordan focuses on:
+To help tackle these compounding challenges, our work in Jordan focuses on:

 - Natural resources management